aosterloh/dataproc_hub/README.md

-# datalake-training
+# Working with Google Cloud Dataproc Hub

+# These notebooks run as is (change project ID and bucket here and there)
-# Welcome to the Datalake Demo
+# If you want to do the training, use the notebooks at https://github.com/grubwieser/Datalake-training

+Kudos to Sepideh for the solutions: https://github.com/sepidehjah/datalake-training

     Copyright 2020 Google LLC